 In a world where seeing is increasingly no longer believing, experts are warning that society must take a multi-pronged approach to combat the potential harms of computer-generated media.

 tricked by a series of deepfake videos on the social media video platform TikTok that appeared to be of Tom Cruise.on 60 Minutes, artificial intelligence can manipulate faces and voices to make it look like someone said something they never said.
 The result is videos of things that never happened, called "deepfakes."
 Often, they look so real, people watching can't tell.
-Just this month, Justin Bieber was
+Even Justin Bieber has been

 But beyond entertaining social media users and tricking unsuspecting pop singers, deepfakes can also pose a serious threat.